The Ultimate X Games Itinerary

 Athletes perform tricks on their skateboards in a vert ramp—a half pipe shaped like a U. This event is held outside on the Downtown East Commons and is free to the general public.
 Starts at 9pm.

-Nearby attractions: If you decide to start celebrating the X Games at the First Ave. kickoff party, there are a couple of cool places to stop along the way.
-Walk, bike or skate over to Gluek’s Restaurant and Bar, a great dinner option—think bratwurst, pot roast, stroganoff—you know the good stuff that sticks to your ribs.
+Nearby attractions: Walk, bike or skate over to Gluek’s Restaurant and Bar, a great dinner option—think bratwurst, pot roast, stroganoff—you know the good stuff that sticks to your ribs.
 It’s been around since the 1930’s and is unapologetically old school.
 The hidden patio is located near the rear of the restaurant.
-Searching for the after-party?
-Set in the heart of downtown, UNION is the place you’ve been looking for.
-Grab a couple cocktails and head up to the rooftop to enjoy the energetic, lively atmosphere that also offers some stunning views of the Minneapolis skyline.
+If you decide you're not quite done with all the nighttime excitement, head over to UNION for the after-party.
+Grab a couple cocktails and move on up to the rooftop to enjoy the energetic, lively atmosphere that also offers some stunning views of the Minneapolis skyline.

 Must See Event(s):